 The value of loans to EU households recovered last year and increased 2.5 percent to €7.8 trillion, led higher by loans to households in the euro area, which grew for a third consecutive year.
 The value of loans to households in the eurozone has risen by some €500 billion since 2014.

 Banking in Europe; the 2018 EBF Facts & Figures is a multi-faceted digital resource with key data about banking in Europe.
 It also includes data on the European economy, the performance and structure of the banking sector and the digital transformation of banks.
 The data is based on publicly available information from the European Central Bank, the European Commission, Eurostat, the European Banking Authority and the EBF and its the members.

 In addition to the public data, Banking in Europe 2018 includes comprehensive national bank sector data provided through all 32 national banking associations that are members of the EBF.
-For a first time, this year’s edition also includes descriptions of national banking sectors by a number of EBF Associate members, including Albania, Andorra, Armenia, Azerbaijan, Bosnia and Herzegovina, The Former Yugoslav Republic of Macedonia, Monaco, Moldova, Montenegro, Serbia and Turkey.
+For a first time, this year’s edition also includes descriptions of national banking sectors by a number of EBF Associate members, including Albania, Andorra, Armenia, Azerbaijan, Bosnia and Herzegovina, North Macedonia, Monaco, Moldova, Montenegro, Serbia and Turkey.

 Media notice – interview opportunity: